mislavcimpersak/lightning-talk-awesome-dev-fun/README.md

-A lightning talk presentation held 2017-04-05 on DjangoCon Europe in Florence.
+Lightning talk presentation held 2017-04-05 on DjangoCon Europe in Florence.

+Can be viewed online [here](https://mislavcimpersak.github.io/lightning-talk-awesome-dev-fun/).